lildude/phpZenfolio/README.txt

    * `example-login.php' illustrates how to login and display the images in your first photoset or collection.

-   * `example-search.php' illustrates how to display the first 100 photos of a specified search term.
+   * `example-user.php' illustrates how to display the first 100 public photos of the user's the first public photoset found.

 You can see these examples in action at `http://phpzenfolio.com/examples'.